Pink living rooms: 24 ideas for a classy and stylish space

 Mid-Century Modern design is perhaps the ultimate in timeless style, and luckily for all the pink fans out there, it often uses a splash of the homely shade within its colour palette.
 For a contemporary take on a Mid-Century Modern living room, try using pale powder pink on the walls before styling in some classic modernist staples, like a wooden Ercol armchair.
 Be sure to include some decorative pieces too - abstract ornamental plates, as pictured above, look great against a pink wall.

 If you want your living room to look cohesive and sleek, one of the best things you can do is style one shade of pink with another.
 We love the idea of painting walls in a light watermelon tone and using them as a backdrop for some statement pink furniture, like a coral velvet sofa.
-Finish the look with monochrome soft furnishings and a pop of greenery - you can even add lashings of gold if you want to ramp up the luxury feel!
+Finish the look with soft furnishings in other pink tones and a pop of greenery or metallic accessories for contrast.

 7. Use pink colour pops to break up an earth-toned palette